At a glance: Super Tuesday states and delegate counts

 Delegate count: 415

-Media reports projected Sanders would win the biggest state.
-He had 32.2% support with returns in from almost 70% of precincts, and Biden was in second place with 23.2%.
+Media reports projected Sanders would win the most populous state.
+He had 33.2% support with returns in from 81% of precincts, and Biden was in second place with 24.3%.

-Of the 93 California delegates already assigned, Sanders had 58 and Biden 35.
+Of the 142 California delegates already assigned, Sanders had 87, Biden 54 and Warren one.

 Sanders had been widely expected to win in California and hoped to run up a big lead in delegates, while Biden was hoping to remain close enough to prevent a blowout.
 The results showed Biden doing much better than expected.